QUICK LINKS: Rites of the Starling Recap by Chapter P–8 | 9–20 | 31–40 | 41–51 | 52–59 | 60–64 // Shield of Sparrows Book 1 Summary

 Rites of the Starling Chapter 22

-They make camp in a cave near the Genesis border.
-With the inner circle remaining, Golding and Dair stop hiding their relationship.
-Thora explains that Mavins are forbidden from personal attachments, but some bonds can’t be broken.
+The smaller group camps in a cave near the Genesis border.
+With the larger group gone, Golding and Dair stop hiding their relationship.
+Thora explains that Mavins are supposed to give up personal ties when they join, but she admits some bonds are impossible to break.

-Thora returns and orders the horses brought inside and everyone close to the fire.
-Odessa knows that if the bariwolves have Lyssa, even fire won’t stop them.
+Thora returns and takes charge.
+She orders the group to bring the horses inside and stay close to the fire.
+Odessa is terrified because she knows fire won’t stop a pack of wolves driven by the Lyssa plague.

 Rites of the Starling Chapter 23